It is the purpose of every missionary serving at the Heber Valley Camp, to help the youth of the Church:

 Mission Length & Timing

-Missionary couples serve together and may be assigned to any of the Zones below.
+Missionary couples serve together and may be assigned to any of the Zones described below.

 Missionary Assignments

 Missionaries are interviewed at the beginning of the camping season by the Heber Valley Camp Mission Presidency.
-Assignments to serve are then made by the mission presidency where missionaries generally serve for the length of the summer season.
+Zone assignments to serve are then made by the mission presidency regarding where missionaries generally serve for the length of the summer season.
 Training is provided by Zone Leaders who oversee each of the Zone assignments.

 Missionary couples assigned to the challenge courses assist campers on high ropes courses, and low challenge courses.
 They lead discussions called "Reflections" to guide campers in finding deeper meaning in every activity.
-They help Young Women and other campers, build testimony in the Savior as they relate challenges on the camp, to challenges in life.
+They help the youth and other campers build a testimony of the Savior as they relate challenges at the camp to life’s challenges.

-These missionaries ensure the campground remains a "temple on the mountain".
-They maintain the health and beauty of the campsites.
+Missionaries assigned to serve in this zone ensure the camp remains a dedicated special space.
+They maintain the health and beauty of the camp including trails.
 They are involved in service projects with campers to maintain trails, fire rings, and building grounds.
-They lead efforts to remove downed trees, split logs for firewood, and to make the camp a place where the Spirit may dwell.
+They lead discussions with the youth to help them gain testimonies of God’s love for them, and how he has made this beautiful earth for them.
+They lead efforts to remove downed trees, split logs for firewood, and make the camp a place where the Spirit may dwell.

 Legacy Lake Zone

-Missionaries assigned to the lake, maintain a safe, and fun environment for Young Women and other campers to enjoy the water in a canoe or pedal boat.
-They provide safety guidelines and remove Young Women from the water when needed.
+Missionaries assigned to the lake, maintain a safe, and fun environment for the youth and other campers to enjoy the water in a canoe, kayak or pedal boats.
+They help to provide a spiritual experience for those coming to enjoy the natural beauty of Legacy Lake.

 Camp Host Zone